simbo1905/thinbus-php-srp-demo/README.md

 * `challenge.php` accepts a POST with the user email, looks up the salt and verifier in the SQLite database, and uses Thinbus core library code to generate a one-time server challenge.
 It saves the Thinbus object in the SQLite database in an 'authentication' table so that it can look up everything needed to verify the client password proof based on the one-time challenge.
 It is expected that you modify this code to use your own database access library code.
 * `login.php` verifies the user password proof.
 Note that the server needs to remember the one-time challenge that it gave the client to check the one-time password proof.
 It therefore looks up the object that created the one-time challenge in the SQLite database.
 It is expected that you modify this code to use your own database access library code.
 This logic uses the core Thinbus library code to check the password proof which will throw a PHP exception if authentication fails.

-It is expected that you have your own code for loading and saving user data to a real database and your own code, or framework code, for handling authorisation of which pages the authenticated users can or cannot access.
+It is expected that you create your own code for loading and saving data to a real database.
+It is expected that you use your own code for handling authorisation of which pages users can or cannot access.
 Modifying the demo files to support your application may be harder than just modifying your current application to simply use the core Thinbus library at `thinbus\*.php`.
-Then you can use your own favourite AJAX libraries and PHP database access library code.

 Please read the recommendations in the [main thinbus documentation](https://bitbucket.org/simon_massey/thinbus-srp-js) and take additional steps such as using HTTPS and encrypting the password verifier in the database which are not shown in this demo.